When your little one reaches four months old, it’s likely people will start asking if they’re eating solid foods yet.

 In the first 6 months of life, breastmilk or infant formula is all a baby needs to meet nutritional requirements.

-This recommendation is also endorsed by the World Health Organisation.
+This recommendation is also endorsed by the World Health Organization.

 Is 4 months too early to start baby food?